Map rail infrastructure

 8. Click Apply.

-You will see your Nearby Locations interactive summary panel in your infographic template.
-To show the nature of the information displayed in this panel, you will now add an icon representing intermodal freight facilities.
+The interactive summary panel is added to your infographic template.
+To better indicate the nature of the information displayed in this panel, you'll add an icon representing intermodal freight facilities.

-9. In the Infographic element, click in the circle at the top of the panel and choose Shapes and icons.
+9. Click the circle at the top of the interactive summary panel and choose Shapes and icons.

 11. Point to the infographic element text and click Edit text.